 - Pata Palo – People tend to like this very local, little dance bar so that is why I’m mentioning it in here.
 Although, I find it a bit boring and too small.
 Not my style that much.

-Granada is full of street artists!!
+Granada is full of street artists.
 It’s incredible!
 And it would be a sin not to mention that I was one of them too haha.
 If you just walk around El Albaicin, the Arabic quarter or head to Plaza Nueva around 7-8 PM, you’ll have a show for the whole evening.
-You can find amazing guitarists, singers, flamenco dancers, hoop dancers (me), jugglers, and many weird stuff that I don’t even know what to call them like.
+You can find amazing guitarists, singers, flamenco dancers, hoop dancers (me), jugglers, and lots of strange things that I don’t even know what to call them like.
 Don’t forget to tip them, this is what these people do for a living.
 Without these people, Granada would be just another town.
 If you like its atmosphere, please support them.

 FINALLY, THE CAVES OF SACRAMONTE